Florida Botanical Gardens: Types of gardens

 A gazebo surrounded by blooming flowers in the Wedding Garden.

 The FBG is divided into several separate demonstration gardens, including a few formal gardens.

-The Wedding Garden is a popular place for weddings of any size, including mass weddings.
+The Wedding Garden is a popular venue for weddings of all sizes, including mass weddings.
 Each year on Valentine's Day, there is a mass wedding event in which couples can get married or renew their vows in the Wedding Garden.
 The Butterfly Garden is also a popular place for visitors.
 Located next to the Visitor Center at the Ulmerton Entrance, butterflies can be seen year-round in this garden.

 The Cactus/Succulent Garden consists of agave, prickly Pear, desert rose, night-blooming cereus, and crown of thorns are just a few of the succulents living there.
 The cottage garden is reminiscent of an old-fashioned English garden with heaps of perennial flowers, vines, and small shrubs.
 Trellises are with roses, White Thunbergia, and pink Pandorea pandorana.
-The Herb Garden is home to classic herbs that are commonplace in our kitchens, as well as for medicinal purposes.
+The Herb Garden is home to classic herbs that are commonly found in kitchens, as well as for their medicinal properties.
 From Lavender to Chinese Cinnamon, their strong aromas excite the senses.
-The Jazz Garden is light and informal.
+The Jazz Garden is a light and informal setting.
 This happy garden celebrates the movement and color found in this American style of music.
 Annuals and perennials add that personal touch of color to the area.
-The McKay Creek Plaza is a work of art in itself, as it features patterns of shell and mosaic.
+The McKay Creek Plaza is a work of art in itself, featuring patterns of shell and mosaic.
 Many social events are held here, including Holiday Lights in the Gardens and many others.

-The Native Plant Garden showcases all Florida native plants.
+The Native Plant Garden showcases a diverse array of Florida native plants.
 Native annuals, marlberry, firebush, sugarberry, and stokes astor are a few Florida natives found here.
 The Palm Garden has a Florida Beach theme.
 Including an umbrella-covered seating area, a fountain feature, and a pavilion off the plaza for groups to gather.
-The Rose Garden is an intimate space that is a celebration of the world's most cherished plant.
+The Rose Garden is an intimate space that celebrates the world's most cherished plant.
 Roses are displayed with an emphasis on how to grow and care for them in the Florida landscape.
-The Topiary Garden is designed to display different forms of topiary and offer a slightly different view of the plant world.
+The Topiary Garden is designed to showcase various forms of topiary and provide a unique perspective on the plant world.

 In the Tropical Courtyard, the walled gardens of southern Florida act as an inspiration for this space.
 Escape the Florida sun under covered porches, plant-laden arbors, and shade-giving trees.
 The Tropical Fruit Garden has a beautiful mural and a seating area, where visitors can relax among the Tropical Fruit - including a variety of banana, avocados, mangoes, papayas, and more.
-On the Tropical Walk, visitors can take a stroll through a tropical paradise to experience new colors, textures, and plants.
 This area features plants from Australia, Japan, China, the Tropical Islands, and South Florida.

 The Vinery encompasses several "hubbles" covered with both tropical and temperate vines.
-The Wetlands Walkway and Wildlife Overlook were added in 2018, and give visitors a closer look at the native flora and fauna surrounding its boardwalk trail and viewing areas.
+The Wetlands Walkway and Wildlife Overlook were added in 2018, providing visitors with a closer look at the native flora and fauna surrounding its boardwalk trail and viewing areas.